-It covers an area of 31.000 square kilometres and is home to around 750,000 people, more than half of which live in the south near the islands capital Victoria.
-Although Victoria has its charm, if you’ve only got a limited amount of time, it’s not somewhere I’d really recommend.
-The highlights of the island are further north in the rainforests and on the west coast, in particular Tofino and that's where you should aim your focus at.
+Victoria is the biggest city and serves as the Capital of British Columbia.
+Though relatively it has its charm, if you’ve only got a limited amount of time on Vancouver Island, it’s not somewhere I’d really recommend.
+The highlights of the island are further north in the rainforests and on the west coast.

-Hence if you are road tripping across Canada and starting or ending your trip in Vancouver, consider adding few more days to your itinerary for a side trip to Vancouver Island.
+If you are road-tripping across Western Canada and starting or ending your trip in Vancouver, consider adding a few more days to your itinerary for a side trip to Vancouver Island.

 The best way to travel around Vancouver Island

-If renting a campervan isn't within your price range or you are not into camping just rent a compact car instead.
-I recommend using Rental cars for that purpose.
-It's the worlds biggest car rental search engine.
-There are plenty of hotels available on the island and I will include some recommendation as we go along the itinerary.
+If renting a campervan isn’t within your price range or you are not into camping just rent a compact car instead.
+I always use and recommend Discover Cars for that purpose.
+It’s the world’s biggest car rental search engine.

 When is the best time to visit Vancouver Island?